 The view of our three churches on Edgewater Street is world-renowned.
 You can’t miss this iconic vista as you drive into town and don’t forget to take a photo from the Oakland Road or the government wharf.
 Head inside the churches for a visit or check the notice board for regular services.

 Bayview Cemetery is a municipal heritage property with a rare collection of standing stones, some in German, of the first settlers.
 The oldest one is dedicated to Ana Catherina Zwicker, who died in 1780.
-Pick up some historical books set in Mahone Bay at A Novel Idea, The Teazer or Chris's convenience store when you need to sit and rest but haven't yet heard enough stories!
+Pick up some historical books set in Mahone Bay at Bluestone Magik, The Teazer or Chris's convenience store when you need to sit and rest but haven't yet heard enough stories!

-After all that meandering, enjoy a meal at the Biscuit Eater — housed in the oldest building in Mahone Bay dating back to 1775 — or quench your thirst in the Mug and Anchor Pub in Old Mader’s Wharf — the only shipyard warehouse still standing along the waterfront.
+After all that meandering, enjoy a meal at one of our eateries, many of which are housed in heritage buildings — or quench your thirst in the Mug and Anchor Pub in Old Mader’s Wharf — the only shipyard warehouse still standing along the waterfront.